Jerry Haynes: Early life

-He was born in Dallas, Texas to Louise Schimmelpfennig Haynes and Fred Haynes.
+He was born in Dallas, Texas to Louise Schimelpfenig Haynes and Fred Haynes.
 In 1990, Haynes was inducted into Woodrow Wilson High School's Hall of Fame.
 Jerry graduated from Southern Methodist University after attending Louisiana State University and Yale.

 Family

-Jerry was father of vocalist Gibby Haynes of The Butthole Surfers, and his brother was Major General Fred E. Haynes Jr., USMC.
+Jerry was the father of vocalist Gibby Haynes of Butthole Surfers, and his brother was Major General Fred E. Haynes Jr., USMC.

 Acting career

 The "Mr. Peppermint" years

 Haynes began his most famous role in 1961, playing a character who wore a red- and white-striped jacket and straw hat and carried a candy-striped magic cane.
 The original show ran for nine years as a live show on WFAA-TV (Channel 8, the ABC affiliate in Dallas owned by the parent company of the Dallas Morning News), with Mr. Peppermint talking with a variety of puppet characters and including everything from cartoons to French lessons.

 Early in the run of his show, an accident of fate made Haynes the first to report the Kennedy assassination on local news, together with his WFAA program director, Jay Watson.
 During lunch on the day of the shooting, the two men watched the Presidential motorcade pass on Main Street, and less than a minute later heard the deadly shots after the limousine turned onto Elm Street.
 The men quickly located and interviewed eyewitnesses, going on the air shortly later:

 During these early years, Mr. Peppermint began at 7:30 AM and ran for one hour, competing in its last half-hour with the national CBS broadcast of Captain Kangaroo but usually winning its time slot.
 National trends shifted, however, and in 1970, the show was replaced by a talk program for the adult audience.
 Haynes moved back to the Channel 8 news team, reporting on sports (as he did for a few years in the 1950s before the Mr. Peppermint assignment) alongside sports director Verne Lundquist (later of CBS Sports fame); included among the sports legends Haynes interviewed (in much the same "subdued and respectful manner" as his Mr. Peppermint persona) were Joe Namath, Merlin Olsen, Hayden Fry, the then-head football coach of Southern Methodist University, Dallas Cowboys head coach Tom Landry and their then-star quarterback Roger Staubach.
 Haynes reported on the Cowboys' home of Texas Stadium as it neared completion and prepared for its inaugural season in 1971.

 After the Federal Communications Commission called in 1975 for more educational programming for children, Haynes donned the candy-striped suit again, this time for a retooled Peppermint Place, a taped half-hour kids' magazine-style program, still originating from the WFAA studios.
 The show continued in that format for over 20 years, eventually being syndicated to 108 markets nationwide before ending its run in 1996.